 Inputs 1 and 2 have separate input trim controls.
-These can be linked together by simultaneously pressing the INPUT 1 and INPUT 2 buttons in the wild assign row.
-The wording on the button cell changes to 'TRIMS LINKED' to show that the process has been successful.
+These can be linked by simultaneously pressing the INPUT 1 and INPUT 2 buttons in the left hand button cell when in PROCESSING mode.

+The wording on the button cell changes to TRIMS LINKED to show that the process has been successful.